-Do not cut holes in the vibrating body with a oxy-torch - it will induce stresses around the cut area.
-When it is necessary to add holes to the vibrating body in the field, DRILL THEM.
+Do not cut holes in the vibrating body with an oxy-torch - it will induce stresses around the cut area.
+Flame cutting on the vibrating body in the field will be done at the operator's responsibility.
+When it is necessary to add holes to the vibrating body in the field DRILL THEM.